oceanprotocol/docs/content/tutorials/introduction.md

 description:
 ---

-These tutorials go beyond the Quickstarts to cover:
+These tutorials cover:

 - Using Web3 wallets with Ocean
+- Supported networks
-- Getting ETH and OCEAN on Ethereum mainnet, and Rinkeby testnet
+- Getting ETH and OCEAN on Ethereum mainnet and testnets
+- Details of each supported network
 - Set up a marketplace
 - Run a compute-to-data environment
 - Storage setup - Azure, AWS or local
+- Ways to contribute